SAP-samples/datasphere-build-apps-data-entry/documentation/develop/create-master-table/README.md

 8. [Optional] The data can be viewed from **Data Viewer** in the **View** section.

 9. Choose **Save**, and then choose **Deploy**.

+>**Note:** If you encounter the 'Your model seems to be empty.
+Please add some columns.' error before saving the view, it will be removed when you save the view.

 <img src="./images/sql-view.png">